gesoteric/soundcloud-audio-downloader/README.md

 I live in Australia, where mobile internet is garbage.
 Going for night drives in remote areas can often result in internet data being unavailable, resulting in my soundcloud playlist being inaccessible.
 I have set out to remedy this problem as part of this little project.

+Disclaimer: Soundcloud will not process my official API app request to do things "right".
+"Due to the high amount of requests recently received, we will no longer be processing API application requests at this time.
+We are working to re-evaluate our process to make it more efficient."

 # SoundCloud Bulk Track Processor

 This script retrieves liked tracks from SoundCloud in bulk, handles retries for fetching track data, downloads MP3 parts, and merges them into a single file.
 It aims to address the lack of tooling for fetching multiple tracks at once by automating the download process.